Back to RWKV Hub

 The Key Insight: Attention as Linear Recurrence

-The breakthrough behind RWKV comes from a deceptively simple observation: attention can be rewritten as a linear recurrence.
+The core observation behind RWKV: attention can be rewritten as a linear recurrence.

 $$ \text{Attention}(Q, K, V) = \text{softmax}\left(\frac{QK^T}{\sqrt{d}}\right)V $$